 2. Case Studies for SME (small business)

 Industry sector: global investment research analysts.
 Number of employees: 15, based in London.

 We were appointed to this client in July 2015 and performed a review for the first time in August 2015.

 Premium paid in 2014: £41,775.07

-This policy was covered on a Medical History Disregarded basis with full refund cover, Extended London hospitals and £0 excess.
+This policy was covered on a Medical History Disregarded underwriting.
+It offers full refund cover, Extended London hospitals and £0 excess.

 By implementing this very simple change, the group paid a premium of £24,054.62 at renewal which saved them over £20,000 without losing any benefits for their members.